zhwa/mlir-example/book/Chapter-11-Attention.md

 2. **Shape Polymorphism**: Operations should handle 2D and 3D tensors (batched attention) uniformly.
 The same `matmul` works for single-instance and batched cases.

-3. **Type System**: Use memrefs for in-place computation (avoid allocations in generated code).
+3. **Type System**: Use tensors for functional-style operations with automatic bufferization handling memory management.
 Shapes can be dynamic (runtime-determined sequence lengths).

 4. **Composability**: Operations compose to build higher-level primitives.
 Attention is `matmul` + `transpose` + element-wise scaling (via `mul`) + `softmax` + `matmul` again.